 The Biwater group is an international group of companies (the Biwater Group) involved in the design, construction and operation of water and wastewater treatment plants throughout the world.

 Biwater Holdings Limited is the holding company of the Biwater Group and has its head office in Dorking, United Kingdom.
-The Biwater Group has over 340 employees worldwide and operates in a number of other countries including France, Malaysia, Hong Kong, the Philippines, Algeria, Morocco, Kurdistan, Ghana, Nigeria, the USA, Panama, and Nicaragua.
+The Biwater Group has 289 employees worldwide and operates in a number of other countries including the France, Malaysia, the Philippines, Algeria, Morocco, Kurdistan, Ghana, Nigeria, the U.S.A, Panama, and Nicaragua.

-Our business is organised into a number of business units with regional offices in France, Nigeria, Hong Kong, Malaysia, The USA and Panama.
+Our business is organised into a number of business units with regional offices in France Nigeria, Malaysia, The U.S.A and Panama.

 Our Policy on Slavery and Human Trafficking.